 And, interestingly, although regular consumption of dietary cholesterol, saturated fat and other nutritional boogeymen are at the heart of the keto diet, it supports a more favorable cholesterol profile by boosting high-density lipoprotein (HDL or “good”) cholesterol and lowering blood triglyceride (fat) levels.
 This, in turn, reduces the risk of heart disease and potentially life-threatening complications like heart attack and stroke.

 There are a lot of upsides to following the ketogenic diet.
 The obvious one is weight loss.

 While this might seem surprising, despite widespread belief, dietary cholesterol and saturated fats contribute very little, if any, to the development of high cholesterol, heart disease, and related health problems.
 Truth is, day-to-day consumption of foods comprised of trans fats, empty carbohydrates and added sugar is much more of a contributor to chronic disease and overall poor health.

-In addition to weight loss and chronic disease-fighting benefits, ketogenic style diets have long been used as medicinal interventions for people with epilepsy (especially children), as elevated levels of ketone bodies in the bloodstream can reduce the occurrence of epileptic seizures.
+In addition to weight loss and chronic disease-fighting benefits, ketogenic style diets have long been used as medicinal interventions for people with epilepsy (especially children).
+This is because elevated levels of ketone bodies in the bloodstream can reduce the occurrence of epileptic seizures.

 The Downsides of Going Keto

 The primary downside of the ketogenic diet is the increased likelihood of weight regain when carbohydrate intake resumes.
 And, it will likely resume because you’ll more than likely have a slip and fall off the bandwagon at some point.
 In fact, weight regain is quite common within six months to three years following ketosis-driven weight loss.